 Cryptographic software validates each transaction through a process referred to as mining where participants compete to make records by solving computationally complex cryptographic problems.
 In the transactional validation process, transactions are time-stamped via a hash algorithm which creates an ongoing chain, and a decentralized digital and permanent record (the ledger) that theoretically cannot be altered or eliminated.
 A proof-of-work concept records the transactions chronologically and publicly.
 The shared public distributed ledger is the Blockchain.
 The Blockchain, by design, prevents anyone from double-spending, and therefore using digital currencies they do not own.

-Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are in my view, “designed to be trustless and therefore they are trustworthy.”
-What I mean by that is that they are designed with a lack of trust in respect of all its users, which makes the system trustworthy.
-Not everyone in the distributed ledger tech space agrees with me on this point.
+Although it may appear an oxymoron to say so, financial transactions on any distributed ledger tech, including the Blockchain, are in our view, “designed to be trustless and therefore they are trustworthy.”
+What we mean by that is that they are designed with a lack of trust in respect of all its users, which makes the system trustworthy.
+Not everyone in the distributed ledger tech space agrees with us on this point.